edgexfoundry/device-usb-camera/docs/guides/CustomStartupGuide.md

 ## Optional
 ### Configuration Options
 ### Configurable RTSP server hostname and port
 The hostname and port of the RTSP server can be configured in the `[Driver]` section of the `/cmd/res/configuration.toml` file.
-The default vaules can be used for this guide.
+The default values can be used for this guide.

 For example:
 ```yaml